MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-overview.md

     If you’re not sure whether you have an account, or if you don’t know your credentials for signing in, contact your company administrator to help you get started.

     > [!TIP]
     > If your organization doesn't have a [!INCLUDE [prod_short](includes/prod_short.md)] subscription, you can sign up for a free trial.
-For more information, see [Sign up for a free Dynamics 365 Business Central trial](trial-signup.md).
+Learn more at [Sign up for a free Dynamics 365 Business Central trial](trial-signup.md).

 2. As an administrator, see [Managing Microsoft Teams Integration with Business Central](admin-teams-integration.md) for information about getting users set up to work with [!INCLUDE [prod_short](includes/prod_short.md)] and Teams.
 3. Install [!INCLUDE [prod_short](includes/prod_short.md)] app in Teams.
 See [Install the [!INCLUDE [prod_short](includes/prod_short.md)] App for Microsoft Teams](across-install-app-for-teams.md).
 4. Once the app is installed, you're ready to go.
-See [Searching for Customers, Vendors, and Other Contacts from Microsoft Teams](across-search-contacts-teams.md) and [Share Records in Microsoft Teams](across-working-with-teams.md).
+Learn more in [Searching for Customers, Vendors, and Other Contacts from Microsoft Teams](across-search-contacts-teams.md) and [Share Records in Microsoft Teams](across-working-with-teams.md).

-## See Also
+## Related information

 [Teams FAQ](teams-faq.md)
 [Troubleshooting Teams](admin-teams-troubleshooting.md)